okteto/build/README.md

 ## Automate your development workflows using Github Actions and Okteto

 GitHub Actions gives you the flexibility to build automated software development workflows.
-With GitHub Actions for Okteto you can create workflows to build, deploy and update your applications in [Okteto](okteto.com).
+With GitHub Actions for Okteto you can create workflows to build, deploy and update your applications in [Okteto](www.okteto.com).

+Try Okteto for free for 30 days, no credit card required.
+[Start your 30-day trial now](https://www.okteto.com/free-trial/)!

 ## Github Action for Building your Containers in Okteto